Joe Kelly (pitcher): 2014

-He gave up six earned runs in his return, but got a no decision when Matt Holliday, Jhonny Peralta, Kolten Wong, and Matt Adams all homered to give the Cardinals a comeback win.
-His next start, on July 19 against the Dodgers, was a dominant seven-inning performance that tied his longest career outing.
-During the 2014 season, Kelly appeared in seven games (all starts) for the Cardinals, pitching 35 innings and compiling a 2–2 record with 4.37 ERA prior to his trade to Boston at the end of July.

 Overall, in parts of three seasons with St. Louis, Kelly compiled a 17–14 record with 3.25 ERA and 179 strikeouts over 266 innings pitched in 68 games (38 starts).

 Boston Red Sox (2014–2018)

 2014

 On July 31, 2014, Kelly was traded to the Boston Red Sox along with first baseman/outfielder Allen Craig for starting pitcher John Lackey and minor league pitcher Corey Littrell.
 In ten starts for Boston, during August and September, Kelly went 4–2 with a 4.11 ERA while striking out 41 and allowing 32 walks in 61 1/3 innings.

 2015

 In January 2015, Kelly made a guarantee to the Boston media that he would win the AL Cy Young Award the following season.
-He began the 2015 season on the disabled list.
+However, he was injured in a spring training game and began the season on the disabled list.

 Through his first 15 starts, he suffered through his worst season in the majors, going 2–6 with a 5.74 ERA.
-He had led all major league pitchers with four errors through July 27.
 However, in an August resurgence, he won all six starts, including a 3–1 win over the New York Mets on August 29, making him the first Red Sox pitcher since Pedro Martínez to record six wins in one month.
 He lowered his ERA to 4.94 in August.
 Kelly was shut down after September 15 due to injury.
 He finished the season 10–6 in 25 starts for the season with a 4.82 ERA.